 Fagradalsfjall & Merdalir Volcanos

-On March 19, 2021, the Fagradalsfjall Volcano erupted filling the nearby Geldingadalir valley with burning lava.
+In 2021 the Fagradalsfjall Volcano erupted filling the nearby Geldingadalir Valley with burning lava.
 Immediately, it became the most popular sight of Reykjanes Peninsula attracting locals and tourists alike.

 Just a year later, Merdalir Volcano erupted nearby.
 And a few months later, there was yet another eruption…

+There have been some serious eruptions at the end of 2023 and in 2024 in this area again.
 At the moment of the last update, all volcano eruptions have stopped.
-However, the lava flows are still very interesting to see.
+Lava flows are still very interesting to see and the area attracts many tourists.

 More Things to Do in Reykjanes Peninsula